project-chip/connectedhomeip/docs/guides/mbedos_platform_overview.md

 The same configuration system can be used to change default hardware target setup used in application.
 Additionally, it is the first place for adding support of the new hardware target support into the application.
-Mbed-OS configuration system can be accessed by modyfing the `mbed_app.json` file which exists in each sample project directory.
+Mbed-OS configuration system can be accessed by modifying the `mbed_app.json` file which exists in each sample project directory.

 ## Build system